-I recently shared my recipe for caramel filled milk chocolates and to get some inspiration for what to make next I asked for suggestions in my Facebook page.
+I recently shared my recipe for caramel filled milk chocolates and to get some inspiration for what to make next I asked for suggestions on my Facebook page.
 The one I decided to go for was dark chocolates filled with mint fondant.

 The method for making these mint chocolates is exactly the same as for making other fondant filled chocolates, so I thought I might as well whip up a few strawberry and orange creams too.
 I’ve sadly not been able to make my favourite fondant filled chocolate – the coffee cream, as I didn’t have any coffee flavouring.
 I tried using regular coffee but the flavour wasn’t strong enough to notice it was there, so I need to keep an eye out for something more concentrated.

 If you read my recent recipe for caramel filled milk chocolates you’ll notice that the method is very similar.
-However I’ve repeated it here just to keep things simple.
+However, I’ve repeated it here just to keep things simple.

 The fondant filling

-For these chocolates I’ve decided to make marshmallow fondant.
+For these chocolates, I’ve decided to make marshmallow fondant.
 It’s really easy to make, basically just mixing together melted marshmallows and icing sugar.
 It also has a nice texture for a chocolate centre, soft but not runny.

-I wouldn’t recommend simply using ready made fondant.
+I wouldn’t recommend simply using ready-made fondant.
 It’s too hard and it doesn’t have nearly as nice a flavour as marshmallow fondant.